 First non-cleric to be president of the Islamic republic since the assassination of then-president Mohammad Ali Rajai in August 1981.
-About 57, he asserts he is a "man of the people," the son of a blacksmith who lives in modest circumstances, who would promote the interests of the poor and return government to the original principles of the Islamic revolution.
+About 58, he asserts he is a "man of the people," the son of a blacksmith who lives in modest circumstances, who would promote the interests of the poor and return government to the original principles of the Islamic revolution.
 Has burnished that image as president through regular visits to poor areas and through subsidies directed at the lower classes.
 His official biography says he served with the "special forces" of the Revolutionary Guard, and he served subsequently (late 1980s) as a deputy provincial governor.
-Has been part of the "Usulrgaran" (Principalist) faction composed of former Guard and Basij (volunteer popular forces) leaders and other hardliners.
+Although he is a member of the Builders of Islamic Iran party, he more closely identifies with a Principalist faction composed of former Guard and Basij (volunteer popular forces) leaders and other hardliners.
 U.S. intelligence reportedly determined he was not one of the holders of the 52 American hostages during November 1979-January 1981.
 Other accounts say Ahmadinejad believes his mission is to prepare for the return of the 12th Imam-Imam Mahdi-whose return from occultation would, according to Twelver Shiite doctrine, be accompanied by the establishment of Islam as the global religion.
 Earned clerical criticism in May 2008 for again invoking intervention by Imam Mahdi in present day state affairs.